Footballec rules

-Here you will find the complete Footballec rules — compact, clear and close to the original way of playing.
+Here you will find the full Footballec rules — compact, clear and close to the original way of playing.

 11 players per team